 Extra blades and mats are always useful, as almost everyone will need both eventually and particularly paper crafters.
 The only exception would be for those who cut exclusively without a mat, which is rare.
 These bundles will often include tools as well, which are very helpful.

-- Download cards and Designer Edition upgrade cards are great to have.
+- Download cards, gift cards and software upgrade cards are great to have.
+I’ll teach you about all those as we go along in the series.

 - The starter kits include pre-selected colors of things like vinyl, HTV, rhinestones, etc. They also include a card for some free designs, which are also pre-selected.
 Even if you don’t like the colors, they are good for practice.